MicrosoftDocs/WindowsCommunityToolkitDocs/docs/services/GraphLogin.md

 This component wraps the Toolkit's **MicrosoftGraphService** for an easy to use Login experience.
 The control then provides read-only properties about the logged on user and an instance of the **GraphServiceClient** which can be used for additional calls with the Microsoft Graph SDK.

 > [!IMPORTANT]
 > Before using this component, the application must be registered in the Azure AD v2 endpoint.
-For more information on registering your app see <https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-app-registration>.
+For more information on registering your app see [Azure AD v2.0 app](/azure/active-directory/develop/active-directory-v2-app-registration).

 ## Syntax